mengyin/dscr-example/README.md

 # dscr-template
-a template repository for a dynamic statistical comparison
+a repository for using dynamic statistical comparison to reproce simulation examples in Zou & Hastie (2005)

-## How to use this to set up a new DSC
+## How to use this to run the elastic net DSC example

-1. Copy this repo.
-For example, suppose you want to call your repo `dscr-example` and host it on github.
-You could do the following:
-    * create a new repo named `dscr-example` on your github account.
-    * clone this repo to your locaal computer, under the directory `dscr-example` say, using `git clone https://github.com/stephens999/dscr-template.git dscr-example`
-    * set up your local repo to push to your github repo: `cd dscr-example` `git remote rm origin` `git remote add origin https://github.com/yourgithubid/dscr-example.git`
-    * Push to your github repo using `git push -u origin master`
-2. Put at least one datamaker function in a `.R` file in the `datamakers` directory (all `.R` files in this directory will be sourced before `scenarios.R`).
-See the file `datamakers/eg_datamaker.R` for example.
-3. Put at least one method function in a `.R` file in the `methods` directory (all `.R` files in this directory will be sourced before methods.R).
-See the file `methods/eg_method.R`
-4. Edit the file `scenarios.R` to define your scenarios
-5. Edit the file `methods.R` to define your methods
-6. Edit the file `score.R` to define your scoring function
-7. Replace the text in this `README.md` file with a description of the DSC.
-Include background, and definitions of the structure of the objects `meta`, `input`, and `output` that is used by your DSC.
-8. Run your DSC by running `source("run_dsc.R")` in R. [Make sure you have installed the `dscr` package first from https://github.com/stephens999/dscr]
+1. Load the package "dscr" in R. [Make sure you have installed the `dscr` package first from https://github.com/stephens999/dscr]

-## An example

-See https://github.com/stephens999/dscr-example for an example of a repo set up using this template
+2. Set R's working dicrectory to this repo.
+3. Run the elastic net DSC example by running `source("run_dsc.R")` in R. It runs 4 methods (elastic net, naive elastic net, lasso, ridge regression) on the 4 simulation scenarios in Zou & Hastie (2005).
+4. Show the median Mean Squared Errors $mean((X_{test}\beta - X_{test}\hat{\beta})^2)$ of the 4 methods for the 4 simulation scenarios by running `aggregate(MSE~method+scenario,res,median)`.